Rinzler007/plant-disease/README.md

 # Plant Disease Detection
-Code for the paper On Using Transfer Learning For Plant Disease Detection
+Code for the paper `On Using Transfer Learning For Plant Disease Detection`.

 Link to [Paper](https://abhinavsagar.github.io/files/plant_cnn.pdf)